ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/faq_en.md

 games to interact with one another in a single multiplayer environment.
 Archipelago supports multi-game multi-world.
 Here's a list of our [Supported Games](https://archipelago.gg/games)

-## What happens if a person has to leave early?

-If a player must leave early, they can use Archipelago's release system.
-When a player releases their game, all the items in that game which belong to other players are sent out automatically, so other players can continue to play.
-Here's a list of all of our [Server Commands](https://archipelago.gg/tutorial/Archipelago/commands/en)

 ## Can I generate a single-player game with Archipelago?

 Yes.
-All our supported games can be generated as single-player experiences, and so long as you download the software, the website is not required to generate them.
+All of our supported games can be generated as single-player experiences both on the website and through installing the Archipelago generator software.
+The fastest way to do this is on the website.
+Find the Supported Game you wish to play, open the Settings Page, pick your settings, and click Generate Game.

 ## How do I get started?